This whole Meyer lemon cake is intensely lemony! It’s made with the entire lemon and semolina flour, drizzled with an olive oil and yogurt glaze.

+That’s right.
 If you’ve been reading my blog for a while, you might know I have a thing for anything lemon-y.
-That is, things that contain lemon peel, juice, oil, zest, flesh…
+That is, things that contain lemon peel, juice, oil, zest, flesh…the whole thing!

 In other words, the very essence of lemon is delicious to me.

-I do care deeply for other kinds of citrus, including oranges, but since Meyer lemons are at their peak season right now I thought they might be a good swap for oranges.
+I do care deeply for all kinds of citrus, including oranges, but when Meyer lemons are at their peak season they make a good swap for oranges.

 There’s semolina in my version of this cake – it’s the same finely ground durum flour used to make pasta, with a nice mild yellow color that seems to get along with lemon.